covscript-archives/csman-prototype/README.md

-# The CovStrap Project
+# The CovScript Manager Project

-Covariant Script Bootstrap and a lot more (aka. covstrap)
+The man behind Covariant Script who maintains all versions, packages and lots of trivial stuffs for programmers.